ladnir/ProjectTemplate/readme.md

  - Dependancies are downloaded into the `thirdparty/` directory and then installed to `<src-tree>/out/install/<platform>/`.
 This is where cmake will look for the dependancies.
 When the user calls `cmake install`, we also install the dependancies to their specified locations.
 This "user install" case is handled at the end of `thirdparty/getXXX.cmake` file.

+## build.py

+For convenience, there is a helper script `build.py`.
+This allows for an easy way to build the library.
+For more options, call `python3 build.py --help`.
+Note: when using visual studio, there are some issues in that visual studio uses the Ninja generator while the `build.py` uses the visual studio generator.
+If you first call `build.py`, then open the project in visual studio there will be a configure error.
+However, the reverse order does work (open is visual studio and then call `build.py`).